Spacial/awesome-arts/README.md

 - [JGuitar](https://jguitar.com/chordsearch): chord search.
 - [Magenta](https://magenta.tensorflow.org/): An open source research project exploring the role of machine learning as a tool in the creative process.
 - [AIVA](https://www.aiva.ai/): The Artificial Intelligence composing emotional soundtrack music.
+- [eternal](https://kousun12.github.io/eternal/): This project was created for gratuitous reasons; it’s an attempt to serve an aesthetic that I appreciate, over a medium which I feel is appropriate for its expression.

 #### Supercollider